nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 You should not take the term “stage” below in a chronological sense, **unless perhaps at the very beginning of your exercise as an analytical reader**[^7].
 That is, it is not necessary to read a book through in order to apply the first four rules, then to read it again and again in order to apply the other rules.
 The practiced reader accomplishes all of these stages at once.

 [^7]: See learning under insights section.
-At first, you maybe to to reread and apply different sections, but that should stop as  you get more skilled.
+At first, you maybe have to reread and apply different sections, but that should diminish as you get more skilled.

 **Stage I:  Rules for finding what a book is about (rules 1-4): Structural outlining**:
 1. Classify the book according to kind and subject matter.